-Despite recent takes about his Chris Gaines album that include "My ribs are still sore from getting the s*** kicked out of me for it," Garth Brooks admits that we might not have seen the last of his rock star alter ego.
+Despite takes in recent years about his Chris Gaines album that include "my ribs are still sore from getting the s*** kicked out of me for it," Garth Brooks admits that we might not have seen the last of his rock star alter ego.

 In an interview with the Tennessean, Brooks admitted to the Don Was-produced project's poor reception while defending his falsetto performance on "Lost in You" "Way of the Girl," "My Love Tells Me So," "Unsigned Letter," "Right Now," Trisha Yearwood co-write "Main Street" and other tracks.